 - 1. Introduction/Cover Letter: Respondent must submit a cover letter signed by an authorized representative of its company.
 The letter must outline the number of years the Respondent has been in business and must provide an overview of the experience and background of the company and its committed key personnel.
 The letter must also indicate the principal place of business, whether Respondent is authorized to do business in the State of Illinois, and the name(s) and telephone number(s) of the principal contact for oral presentation or negotiations.
 If the Respondent is comprised of more than one legal entity (e.g., the company is a limited partnership or joint venture), then Respondent must identify all entities and key personnel, and summarize the role, degree of involvement, and experience of each entity separately.
-The letter must also state that the Respondent will be submitting an application to IHDA for its PSH Development Program and the Respondent understands the final award of the PBVs is contingent upon a successful IHDA application. - 2.
-Company Overview: List Company's capacity, experience, and qualifications as it pertains to providing services similar in size, complexity and scope required under this RFP.
+The letter must also identify the name of the proposed development, location, type of housing, total number of units in the development, and the number of PBV units requested. - 2.
+Company Overview: List Company's capacity, experience, and qualifications as it pertains to providing services similar in size, complexity and scope required under this RFQ.
 Identify key team members; staff and equipment resources; and number of years providing services being requested. - 3.
 Type of Organization: State applicable organization type (i.e. Corporation, Partnership, Joint Venture or Sole Proprietorship).
 List names of shareholders, partners, principals and any other persons exercising control over the Firm or Organization. - 4.
 Organizational Certification: Include Copies of Certificates of Incorporation, Partnership Agreements, Joint Venture or other organizational documents.
 A list of key personnel who will be assigned to the contract, along with an organizational chart, staff résumés, information on personnel training and certifications, if applicable, should be included with the proposal. - 5.
 Financial Capacity: Provide the most recent 2 years audited financial statements, which shall include but not be limited to: current assets, net fixed assets, other assets, current liabilities, other liabilities.
 Provide name and address of firm preparing the financial statement and date thereof.
 If the financial statement identifies a name other than the name of the organization submitting a proposal, explain the relationship and financial responsibility of the organization whose financial statement is provided (e.g. parent-subsidiary).
-If the firm does not have audited financial statements, please provide a letter (on company letterhead) attesting to this and provide at least two of the following documents which can be utilized in lieu of audited financial statements to verify the financial capacity of the organization:

-- a.
-Unaudited financial statements

-- b.
-Copy of prior year business tax filing
+If the firm does not have audited financial statements, please provide a letter (on company letterhead) attesting to this and provide at least two of the following documents which can be utilized in lieu of audited financial statements to verify the financial capacity of the organization: - a.
+Unaudited financial statements - b.
+Copy of prior year business tax filing - c.

-- c.
 Recent copy (within past 30 days) of Dunn & Bradstreet report on your firm.